 SERRV is a nonprofit fair trade and development organization.
 Our mission is to eradicate poverty wherever it resides.
 SERRV works with thousands of small-scale artisans and farmers in Africa, Asia, Latin America and other developing regions of the world by marketing their handcrafts and foods.
 Through our work with 75 community-based organizations in 36 countries, we create economic opportunity so these artisans and farmers can support their families and themselves.
 In addition to purchasing and marketing products, we work with our partners to give them tools to work their way out of poverty, including product design, training, information and technical assistance.

-- New Beginnings -The facilities are composed of twenty individual cabins and one communal “community center” containing a commercial kitchen, shower house, laundry service, and meeting space.
+New Beginnings is a program designed to help homeless individuals to find permanent housing.
+The facilities are composed of twenty individual cabins and one communal “community center” containing a commercial kitchen, shower house, laundry service, and meeting space.
 A fenced perimeter, 24-hour security system, and on-duty overnight personnel ensure the community is safe.
 A participatory management model engages program participants in the governance of the community and the care of the facilities.The program is single-mindedly focused on equipping participants to acquire housing.
 Staff members are experts on local housing resources and facilitate daily workshops on re-housing opportunities.
 Case Managers develop a personal housing plan with each participant and provide one on one assistance to accomplish housing-focused tasks.
 The program offers financial assistance to overcome common housing barriers and temporary housing stability support when an individual obtains a new home.
 Participants are required to actively work on their re-housing goals in order to remain in the program.

 - Vera Lloyd – The organization provides the only Presbyterian children and family residential homes in Arkansas and northern Louisiana.
 We are accredited through the Council on Accreditation and maintains a commitment to excellence through its Continuous Quality Improvement Program.
 We are one of the first childcare facilities in the state to use the Texas Christian University Institute of Child Development Trust-based Relational Intervention model of care, which incorporates recent neuroscience research to help children heal from trauma.